yotakeys/Django-Personal-Blog/README.md

 # Django-Personal-Blog
 Personal blog using django

-Leanr from FreeCoodeCamps.org - (Tomi)
+Learn from FreeCodeCamp.org - (Tomi)

 https://youtu.be/jBzwzrDvZ18